AngloGold to pare Brazil portfolio following year-long asset review - Miningmx

-ANGLOGOLD Ashanti said today it would look to sell Brazilian mines Córrego do Sítio (CdS) and Serra Grande following a year-long review of its assets.
+ANGLOGOLD Ashanti said today it would look to sell Brazilian mine Córrego do Sítio (CdS) while another mine in Brazil, Serra Grande could also be sold in time.

+This is following a year-long asset review which CEO Alberto Calderon initiated a few months after his appointment in September 2021.
+The review initially sought to lower cash costs to below $950 per ounce.

 CdS and Serra Grande account for 158,000 ounces in annual gold production – roughly 5.7% of AngloGold’s total output.